LevelPixel/ComfyUI-LevelPixel/README.md

 ```

 The core functionality is taken from [RemBG nodes for ComfyUI](https://github.com/Loewen-Hob/rembg-comfyui-node-better) and belongs to its authors.

-## Autotagger

-An image autotagger that creates highly relevant tags using fast and ultra-accurate, highly specialized models.
-More diverse models are planned to be added to the list of models in the future.

-This node allows it to be used in cycles and conditions (in places where it is not necessary to execute this node according to the specified conditions), since it is not a node with mandatory execution.

-The core functionality is taken from [ComfyUI-WD14-Tagger](https://github.com/pythongosssss/ComfyUI-WD14-Tagger) and belongs to its authors.

 ## Tag Category Filter nodes